 Depending on your situation, the length of your loan can also change your mortgage rate.

 If you’re a current homeowner looking to sell and make a move, you can use the home equity you’ve built over time toward the down payment on your next home.
 The CFPB explains:

 “In general, a larger down payment means a lower interest rate, because lenders see a lower level of risk when you have more stake in the property.
 So if you can comfortably put 20 percent or more down, do it—you’ll usually get a lower interest rate.”

 To learn more, connect with a lender to find out the difference a higher down payment can make for your new mortgage.

 These are just a few factors that can help determine your mortgage rate if you’re buying a home.
 The best thing you can do is have a team of professionals on your side.
 Connect with a local real estate professional and a trusted lender, so you have the expert advice you need at each step of the process.

-.
+Austin Black II is the founder and team leader of City Living Detroit.
+The team is now affiliated with @properties Christie’s International Real Estate.
 He has been serving Detroit, the Woodward Corridor, and the surrounding areas' real estate needs since 2005.
 Austin Black II is the recipient of local and national real estate awards.
 Contact him today, and he will guide you through the journey of finding your ideal luxury real estate investment property.